 Through various national media outlets, MTSU faculty, staff and students revealed wide-ranging expertise on various subjects lately, including body image, sexual harassment, Taylor Swift, Albert Gore, and sleep deprivation.

-• Dr. Ngee Sing Chong, a chemistry professor, told the Louisville Courier-Journal about new discoveries of helium in an article published Oct.
-22. It is available here.
+• Dr. Ngee-Sing Chong, a chemistry professor, told the Louisville Courier-Journal about new discoveries of helium in an article published Oct.
+22 and available here.

 • Kent Syler, an assistant professor of political science and international relations, revealed the content of archived letters written by the late U.S. Sen. Albert Gore.
 The article, which was published Oct.
 29 in The New York Times, can be read here.

-• Dr. Patrick McCarthy, a professor of psychology, opined about sexual harassment in response to allegations about country music promoter Kirt Webster, Nov.
-5 for The Tennessean.
-His views may be seen here.
+• Dr. Patrick McCarthy, a professor of psychology, opined about sexual harassment Nov.
+5 for The Tennessean in response to allegations about country music promoter Kirt Webster.

-• Drs.
-Nikki Jones and Vickie Harden, lecturers in the Department of Social Work, wrote an article about the impact of sleep deprivation on low-income children of color.
+• Dr. Nikki Jones and Vickie Harden, lecturers in the Department of Social Work, wrote an article about the impact of sleep deprivation on low-income children of color.
 It was posted Nov.
-6 at www.youthtoday.org, and it is available here.
+6 at www.youthtoday.org.

-• Assistant professor Dr. Justin Bucchio and associate professor Dr. Ariana Postlethwait from the Department of Social work joined with social work major Robin Fair to write an article on gay-straight alliances in rural high schools.
+• Drs.
+Justin Bucchio and Ariana Postlethwait from the Department of Social work co-authored an article with social work major Robin Fair on gay-straight alliances in rural high schools.
 It was posted Nov.
-20 at www.youthtoday.org and can be accessed here.
+20 at www.youthtoday.org.

 • Dr. Preston MacDougall, a chemistry professor, explained for the Dec.
 4 edition of Scientific American Magazine how shape-shifting metals could generate electricity.
 His analysis can be read here.

-• Dr. Shaun Cullen, an assistant professor of English, assessed the type of pressure singer Taylor Swift is under to denounce President Trump.
-The article was posted Dec.
-6 at www.politico.com and can be seen here.
+• Dr. Shaun Cullen, an assistant professor of English, assessed the type of pressure singer Taylor Swift is under to denounce President Trump in a Dec.
+6 article for Politico.com.

-• Victoria Guentzel, a nutrition and food science major, described a trip to MTSU’s dairy farm from a prospective dietician’s point of view for the Southeast United Dairy Industry Association blog.
-It was posted Dec.
-8 and can be read here.
+• Victoria Guentzel, a nutrition and food science major, described a trip to MTSU’s dairy farm from a prospective dietician’s point of view for the Southeast United Dairy Industry Association blog Dec.
+8.

 Reporters seeking expertise from MTSU personnel, as well as members of the campus community with expertise for media, may contact Gina Logue in the Office of News and Media Relations at 615-898-5081 or via email at firstname.lastname@example.org.